Monday, 7 June 2010

 Today I learned that it's a good idea to put supporting canes in WITH the tomato plants — not three weeks later when the ground is rock-like.

-I know however, that I give extreme pleasure to our local community, most of whom are expert in their veg culitvation.
+I'm sure, however, that I give much pleasure and hilarity to our local community, most of whom are expert in their veg culitvation.
 'What is that'?
 'What will they make next'?
 'Why do they like weeds so much'?
 'The English are mad — this is proof, evidement . . . "